Deardorff's Glossary of International Economics

 Input-output Refers to the structure of intermediate transactions among industries, in which one industry's output is an input to another, or even to itself.

 Input-output table A table of all inputs and outputs of an economy's industries, including intermediate transactions, primary inputs, and sales to final users.
-As developed by Wassily Leontief, the table can be used to calculate gross outputs and primary factor inputs needed to produce specified net outputs.
+Developed by Wassily Leontief, the table can be used to calculate gross outputs and primary factor inputs needed to produce specified net outputs.
 Leontief (1954) used this to find the factor content of U.S. trade, generating the Leontief Paradox

 Instability The property of not being stable; thus, moving around over time, and/or uncertain in its movement over time.